-Inez and her mother had driven most of the night to get to town and the sun was just rising over the fog covered mountaintops when the events in her story occur.
+Inez and her mother had driven most of the night to get to town and the sun was just rising when the events in her story occur.
 As they passed through the fog, Inez spotted a lone figure dressed in white standing next to the road.
 The elderly man stood with his hand outstretched, as if he was begging for a ride.
-Knowing it was a long way from the nearest town, and despite her mother’s pleas not to stop, Inez slowed the vehicle to offer the man a ride.
-In the process of slowing, she realized that she had come upon a sharp turn in the thick fog.
+Knowing it was a long way from the nearest town, and despite her mother’s pleas not to stop, Inez slowed the vehicle to offer the stranger a ride.
+In the process of slowing, Inez realized that she had come upon a sharp turn in the thick fog.
 Slamming on the brakes, the car slid to a halt beyond the man.
 After some debate on whether Inez was going to offer the man a ride or not, her mother convinced her to keep driving because some other vehicle would pick up the stranger.

-On Phantom Hitchhikers
+Note: On Phantom Hitchhikers